helm/community/helm-maintainers-onboarding-guide.md

   - If it's high severity, add it to the next milestone (patch or feature)
   - Otherwise, add it to the next MINOR release
 - Features:
-  - If it violates the SemVer rules, mark it as `Upcoming - Major` and perhaps open a dialog on whether there is an alternate way to do this that will not break our SemVer rules
+  - If it violates the SemVer rules, open a dialog on whether there is an alternate way to do this that will not break our SemVer rules
   - If it is a major feature (new subcommand, new way of doing something), ask if it can be implemented as a plugin or extension
+  - If a major change is warranted, suggest opening a [HIP](https://github.com/helm/community/blob/main/hips/hip-0001.md)

-For information on tags and their meaning, see [The CONTRIBUTING.md](https://github.com/kubernetes/helm/blob/main/CONTRIBUTING.md#issues) for the project.
+For information on labels and their meaning, see [CONTRIBUTING.md](https://github.com/helm/helm/blob/main/CONTRIBUTING.md#labels) for the project.

 During your week of triaging, periodically scan back through known recent issues to see what has been updated.

 Finally, question/support, feature, proposal and non-updated pull requests _may_ be closed after 30 days of inactivity.
 It is up to your judgment on whether or not you close one.
-There is a `lifecycle/frozen` label to flag issues that should not be closed after 30 days.
-Additionally, Kubernetes supplies automation that will automatically mark issues as `lifecycle/stale` after 30 days, `lifecycle/rotten` after 60 days, and close them after 90 days of inactivity which are not frozen.
+The Helm project's [stale issue bot](https://github.com/helm/helm/blob/main/.github/workflows/stale-issue-bot.yaml) marks an issue as stale if it has been open for 90 days with no activity, and closes it in an additional 30 days if no further activity occurs.

+To flag issues that should not be closed automatically, use the labels `keep open` or (if appropriate) `v4.x`.

 ### PR Reviews

-Helm is striving to be a properly community-driven project.
+Helm is a community-driven project.
 We desire community-contributed code.
 The role of the core maintainer, in regards to the code, is to ensure that new PRs _stay true to Helm's intent, solve real problems for real users, and meet our quality guidelines_.

 - Helm's Intent: Make it easy to package, share, deploy, and manage Kubernetes applications.
 Our guiding user paradigm is "the package manager for Kubernetes".
 - Solve Real Problems for Real Users: We only want to add features to Helm if they are of benefit to many users and for non-niche use cases.
 This sometimes means accepting the fact that there are some things that Helm cannot do.
   - Helm is not a testbed for new ideas.
 We push back on cases where users say "I developed a new technology, and I want Helm to support it."
-  - Many times, the way to address PRs that are niche is to suggest that they be made into plugins or extensions (rudders)
+  - Many times, the way to address PRs that are niche is to suggest that they be made into plugins or extensions
 - Quality Guidelines: _We are not perfectionists.
 But we are enthusiasts for clarity, maintainability, and consistency._

 When reviewing PRs, we need to be actively encouraging to the submitter.
 Strive to not leave a PR review with only "fix-it" comments.
 Add at least one positive note (and saying "thanks for the PR" does not count).